Tomahawk IIb (P-40C) Royal Air Force Fighter Academy 1/48

 When there are kill marks, it seems to be strong.
 This is fiction.

-Academy Tomahawk, because the parts are less, assembly was not too difficult.
+Academy Tomahawk, because the parts are less, the assembly was not too difficult.
 I wonder it’s still available.

 This time I used the Creos special color set, WWII Royal Air Force standard color set of Aircraft (Early period & Desert Camouflage).
 I like the overall color tone.